Technius/technius.github.io/content/_index.md

 weight = 1
 +++

+## About Me

-I'm Bryan Tan, a computer science student with a love for software engineering and mathematics.
-I have a variety of interests, but I love functional programming and programming language theory in particular.
+I'm Bryan Tan, a computer science student with a love for software engineering and theoretical computer science.
+I have a variety of interests, but I am most excited about functional programming, programming language theory, and compilers.
 Check out my posts to get a glimpse of what I like to do!

+You can find me on [Github](https://github.com/Technius).

+## Website Errata

 This website was generated using [Hugo](https://gohugo.io/).